Parabeac/parabeac_core/WINDOWS_SETUP.md

 Exit out of nano with `CTRL-x & CTRL-y`.

 11. At this point we'd be required to restart our Ubuntu machine.
-But since we're use WSL 2 we can just restart our distro instance.
+But since we use WSL 2 we can just restart our distro instance.
 Close the app, and re-open it.

 If everything went correctly we now can use the command line tools.
 Next, we need the build tools.
 The choice we make here will determine the Android version the Parabeac-core Flutter app will target.
 If you choose to debug using the emulator we'll install later on, you can follow the following instructions.
 But if you want to do this on your own device you'll need to select an API level that supports your device.
 You can do that on [this page](https://developer.android.com/studio/releases/platforms).
 You'll need to replace the API version numbers we'll use in the following commands with the one your device supports.
 You can look up the versions with `sdkmanager --list`